vedantwpatil/SecondBrain/6 - Atomic Notes/ThreeSum.md

 Output: []
 ```

-Explaination: The only possible triplet does not sum up to 0
+Explanation: The only possible triplet does not sum up to 0

 ### Example 3:
 ```python
 Input: nums = [0,0,0]
 Output: [[0,0,0]]
 ```
-Explaination: The only possible triplet sums up to 0
+Explanation: The only possible triplet sums up to 0

 ### Constraints:
 ```python